lauramanduchi/DataScienceLab2018_Digitec/README.md

 ## Overview of the project
 ### Main goal
 The goal of this project is to provide clients of Digitec Galaxus with a reduced set of products that fits their criteria as fast as possible, by choosing the best sequence of questions to ask.
+To achieve this goal, we implemented a greedy algorithm that selects the best question to ask next by maximizing the mutual information between the product and the question at each step.
+Since this algorithm was computationally very expensive, we increased the computational speed of our system by using the Imitation Learning procedure.
 ### Context
 Currently online: the user can filter out products using up to 27 different filters.
 This not very convenient for the user.
 We want to find a more interactive solution: ask questions to the user in order to help him/her restrict the set of products available according to his/her needs.
 We ask one question at a time.
 At each timestep, the user gives an answer and the next question is determined accordingly.
 The procedure stops when the set of remaining products is smaller than a certain threshold (currently 50 products).